Chart Color Schemes

 Population growth drivers in North St Marys are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 The population of North St Marys is estimated at around 4,615 as of Feb 2026.
 This reflects an increase of 492 people since the 2021 Census, which reported a population of 4,123 people.
-The change was inferred from AreaSearch's estimate of the resident population at 4,469 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population results in a density ratio of 1,446 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The change was inferred from AreaSearch's estimate of 4,469 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This level of population corresponds to a density ratio of 1,446 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 North St Marys's growth of 11.9% since the 2021 census exceeded that of its SA3 area (6.4%) and SA4 region, marking it as a growth leader in the region.
 Overseas migration contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where data was unavailable, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, a significant population increase is forecast for North St Marys, with an expected growth of 1,188 persons to 2041, reflecting an increase of 21.8% in total over the 17 years.
+By 2041, the suburb of North St Marys is forecasted to grow by 1,118 persons based on aggregated SA2-level projections, reflecting an increase of 21.1% in total over the 17 years.

 Frequently Asked Questions - Population